alestic/ec2-consistent-snapshot/README.txt

      sudo apt-get update
      sudo apt-get install ec2-consistent-snapshot

-    This program may also require the installation of the Net::Amazon::EC2 Perl package from CPAN.
+    This program may also require the installation of the Net::Amazon::EC2, MongoDB::Admin, and Any::Moose Perl packages from CPAN.
 On Ubuntu 10.04 Lucid and higher, this should happen automatically by the dependency on the libnet-amazon-ec2-perl package.

-    On some earlier releases of Ubuntu you can install the required package with the following command:
+    On some earlier releases of Ubuntu you can install the required packages with the following commands:

      sudo PERL_MM_USE_DEFAULT=1 cpan Net::Amazon::EC2
+     sudo PERL_MM_USE_DEFAULT=1 cpan -fi MongoDB MongoDB::Admin
+     sudo PERL_MM_USE_DEFAULT=1 cpan -fi Any Any::Moose

     On Ubuntu 8.04 Hardy, use the following commands instead: